awslabs/mountpoint-s3/doc/CONFIGURATION.md

 Please refer to the [AWS Userguide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-points-directory-buckets-policies.html) for the permissions you can grant and example policies.

-Here is an example of least-privilege policy document.
+Below is an example of a least-privilege bucket policy granting read-write, session-based access to the directory bucket.

 ```
 {